Skip to main navigation Skip to main content

 Related Links

-Kentucky Division of Conservation’s mission is to assist Kentucky's 121 local conservation districts in the development and implementation of sound soil and water conservation programs to manage, enhance and promote the wise use of the Commonwealth's natural resources.
+DOC's mission is to assist Kentucky's 121 local conservation districts in the development and implementation of sound soil and water conservation programs to manage, enhance, and promote the wise use of the Commonwealth's natural resources.

-PROJECT WET is a nonprofit organization that seeks to deliver water education resources, organize special events, and manages a worldwide network of local partners who advocate for water education as a solution to the world’s water issues.
-In Kentucky, the Division of Water is the host institution and the Kentucky Association for Environmental Education administers the program, which trains educators and facilitators in the Project WET curriculum.
+Project WET is a nonprofit organization that seeks to deliver water education resources, organize special events, and manages a worldwide network of local partners who advocate for water education as a solution to the world's water issues.

-U.S. Environmental Protection Agency's (EPA) mission is to protect human health and to safeguard the natural environment — air, water and land — upon which life depends.
-For 30 years, EPA has been working for a cleaner, healthier environment for the American people.
+EPA's mission is to protect human health and to safeguard the natural environment - air, water and land - upon which life depends.
+For more than 30 years, EPA has been working for a cleaner, healthier environment for the American people.

 See EPA's home page for Nonpoint Source Pollution programs.

-The National Small Flows Clearinghouse, funded by the EPA, helps America's small communities and home owners solve their wastewater problems to protect public health and the environment.
+Funded by the EPA, this clearinghouse helps America's small communities and home owners solve their wastewater problems to protect public health and the environment.

 Kentucky Energy and Environment Cabinet